Redflex speed camera monitors traffic along State Highway 60 in Mesa, Arizona

 Another home run.
 Predictably, a big majority said they looked favorably toward less speeding and fewer collisions—and by default they looked favorably toward photo enforcement.

 This 1997 ATS/BRC poll reported a 75 percent approval rate for photo enforcement.
-The new format was so successful it was repeated nearly every year, unchanged, until 2006, often paid for by ATS and Redflex (the other dominant photo enforcement company and which assumed the Scottsdale contract from ATS) and distributed by Scottsdale.
+The new format was so successful it was repeated nearly every year, unchanged, until 2006, often paid for by ATS and Redflex (the camera vendor that took over the Scottsdale contract from ATS) and distributed by Scottsdale.
 It reliably returned the same high approval rate each year.

-In the January 2009 ATS poll, conducted by Public Opinion Strategies, (POS) the results say that 63 percent of the state's citizens support the continued use of speed cameras on state highways.
-Some 69 percent supported the use of cameras by local police and 84 percent favored red light cameras.
-But this poll seems to have all of the bias and fatal errors as those conducted by BRC, plus some new ones.
+In the January 2009 ATS poll, conducted by Public Opinion Strategies, (POS) the results said that 63 percent of the state's citizens supported the continued use of speed cameras on state highways.
+Some 69 percent favored the use of cameras by local police departments and 84 percent thought red light cameras were a great idea.
+But this poll had all of the flaws as those conducted by BRC, plus some new ones.

 Picking the poll group "... is the bedrock of mathematical reality," according to Gawiser and Witt.
 "When the chance of selecting each person in the target population is known, then and only then do the results of the sample survey reflect the entire population."